Uncategorized | 7 minutes

 If you’re about to launch an IEO PR campaign this guide is for you:

-The blockchain industry had come a long way over the last few years.
-From the creation of Bitcoin to the ICO boom at the end of 2017, the industry was flooded with hundreds of new ICOs each month.
+The blockchain industry has come a long way over the last few years.
+From the creation of Bitcoin to the ICO boom at the end of 2017, the industry has been flooded with hundreds of new ICOs each month.

-But most of them failed in delivering what they had promised to their investors and community.
+However, most of them failed to deliver what they had promised to their investors and community.

 But when one door closes, another one opens.
-The lack of trust ICOs left made it possible for STOs (Security Token Offerings) and IEOs (Initial Exchange Offering) to show up.
+The lack of trust for ICOs made it possible for STOs (Security Token Offerings) and IEOs (Initial Exchange Offerings) to show up.

 Each one of these fundraising methods has a different marketing approach.

-This guide aims to cover everything you need to know about IEO PR.
+This guide covers everything you need to know about IEO PR.

-After working with hundreds of different projects in the last few years in our marketing agency, I feel confident that this article can help you and your company.
+After working with hundreds of different projects in our marketing agency over the last few years, I feel confident that this article can help you and your company.

 IEO PR is an expensive business.
-Trial and error in this field can cost you a fortune, but by better understanding how the PR world works, especially in the blockchain industry and specifically for IEO companies, you will increase the chances that your company will run a successful IEO PR campaign.
+Trial and error in this field can cost you a fortune.
+Still, by better understanding how the PR world works, especially in the blockchain industry and specifically for IEO companies, you will increase your company’s chances of running a successful IEO PR campaign.

 So let’s get started!